 The TSP provides an inventory of existing pedestrian facilities within the study area and identifies locations where there are gaps in the sidewalk network as well pedestrian crossings needing improvement.
 Figure 3-5 from the TSP illustrates the existing pedestrian facilities and known deficiencies.
 As shown, sidewalks are provided along both sides of US 30 between Wyeth Street and St. Helens Street and along the west side of US 30 south of St. Helens Street.
 There are no sidewalks provided along US 30 north of Wyeth Street.
-Sidewalks are also provided along both sides of Columbia Boulevard east of the couplet to 9th Street.
+Sidewalks are also provided along both sides of Columbia Boulevard and St. Helens Street through the couplet and on both sides of Columbia Boulevard east of the couplet to 9th Street.
 Sidewalks are provided on the north side of Columbia Boulevard between 9th Street and 7th street and on both sides east of 7th Street.